 Ref.
-Category Priority Complete By P7 Means Of Giving Warning In Case Of Fire No Timescale Finding/Observation Action/Recommendatio n A Grade D, LD3 fire alarm system was observed within flat 89 which was sampled and this is considered to be a reasonable provision for a general needs flat in the short to medium term.
-A hard-wired smoke alarm was present in the hallway and a hard-wired heat alarm was present in the kitchen.
-Although the current revision of the Home Office Guide advises that an LD3 system is an appropriate benchmark for general needs flats, it is PCL policy that a Grade D1, LD2 system as per British Standards recommendations should be installed in these flats if they are not already present.
-It is recommended that this is performed in the longer term, e.g., during the next programmed EICR. for general system as e installed in commended
+Category Priority Complete By P7 Means Of Giving Warning In Case Of Fire No Timescale Finding/0 Observation Action/Recommendation n which wa provision hard-wire D LD3 fire alarm system was observed within flat 15 as sampled and this is considered to be a reasonable for a general needs flat in the medium term.
+A sed interlinked smoke alarm was present in the and a hard-wired interlinked heat alarm was present chen. that an LD3 system is ap PCL policy that a Grade this flat and any other fla Standards recommendat sion of the Home Office Guid- propriate for general needs fl D1 LD2 system should be ins ts similarly affected as per Br ions.
+It is recommended that erm, e.g. during the next prog ats, it is stalled in itish this